 Vietnamese Iced Milk Coffee is the signature drink of the nation.
 Many people fall in love with this combination of bitterness and sweetness.
 In addition, there is a variety of coffee in Vietnam.
 Some most popular types are Egg Coffee and Salt Coffee.

 Another famous beverage in Vietnam is Draft Beer.
 Most Vietnamese people, especially Hanoians, love enjoying a glass of refreshing Draft Beer with some savory side dishes to relax after a long working day.

 What’s more?
-Vietnam is also a paradise of healthy fruity drinks.
+Vietnam is also a paradise of healthy drinks made from mouth-watering Vietnamese fruits.
 Some popular healthy beverages you should look for in Vietnam are Fruit Smoothie, Sugarcane Juice, and Pennywort Juice.